Skip to main content

 Take the Possible Selves Questionnaire.
 During the lesson with students, you’ll model by sharing answers to your questionnaire.

-You can either type on the PDF file of the questionnaire using an application, such as Lumin or Kami, or you can download the PDF to your computer and type using Adobe Reader.
-Lastly, you can take the questionnaire as a Google form and have your responses emailed to you.
+You can either type on the PDF file (Links to an external site.) of the questionnaire using an application, such as Lumin or Kami, or you can download the PDF to your computer and type using Adobe Reader.
+Lastly, you can take the questionnaire as a Google form (Links to an external site.) and have your responses emailed to you.

 How to use Google Forms for the PS Questionnaire